neu-se/CS4530-CS5500-Spring-2021/tutorials/week6-react.md

 # React Hooks

 React hooks are built-in functions which you can hook into.
 The basic hooks are useState() to manage the state of the component, and useEffect(), which is a lifecycle hook.
+To get a better idea of what hooks are and how they fit into the react framework, take a look at https://reactjs.org/docs/hooks-intro.html.

 ## State and Event binding